 CUSTOMER: "Oh, we fund capabilities."

-ME: "Do you also have capabilities managers that are responsibility for the capability and its budget?"
+ME: "Do you also have capabilities managers that are responsible for the capability and its budget?"

 CUSTOMER: "Yes, we do."